 - Kimono MicroThin Condoms Plus Aqua Lube

 - What are the Best Condoms or the Worst Condoms?

 Female condoms are polyurethane (plastic) pouches with flexible rings at each end.
 They collect semen and prevent the sperm from entering the woman's body.
-Female condoms are a reversible barrier method of birth control and can be helpful in the protection against many sexually transmitted diseases.
+Female condoms can be helpful in the protection against many sexually transmitted diseases.